n8n proxy configuration error – HTTP_PROXY, HTTPS_PROXY, and NO_PROXY fix

 docker exec n8n curl -I https://api.github.com

-A 200 OK response means the proxy is correctly applied.
-If you see CONNECT ECONNREFUSED, double‑check the proxy URL and port—Docker does not process PAC files.
+200 OK means the proxy is correctly applied.
+CONNECT ECONNREFUSED means the proxy URL or port is wrong.
+Note: Docker does not process PAC files – you must provide a direct proxy URL with a hostname and port.

 npm config set proxy http://proxy.mycorp.com:8080